 The previous occasion?
 According to this version, they have obviously previously decided to signal with black or white sails if the young people (?) sent to Minos would come back dead or alive (?).
 If so, this contradicts the fanciful idea that the Minotaur eats all the young people sent to him.
 In reality, it seems more likely that they were sent as a labor force, or to take part in a ritual of some kind, lost in the fog of history, that was hazardous and dangerous and that there was a risk that one or some would not come back alive.

 When they have arrived at Crete, Minos’ daughter Ariadne falls in love with Theseus, who is unusually handsome according to the Greek scholar Diodorus Siculus.
 She helps him to kill the Minotaur and find his way out of the labyrinth, on the promise that he takes her home to be his wife.
 The legend tells that she gives Theseus a “clue” from Daedalus.
 This clue is supposed to be a ball of thread that he fastens at the entrance of the labyrinth and by drawing it after him he can find his way out again.

 Ariadne and Dionysos

-Theseus brings Ariadne and the other young men and women (or teenagers? children?) on his ship back home and they put in at the island of Dia, which now is called Naxos.
+Theseus brings Ariadne and the other young men and women (or teenagers? children?) on his ship back home and they put in at the island of Dia, later called Naxos.
 Here, a guy, or god, called Dionysos falls in love with Ariadne and takes her away from Theseus and makes her his wife.